-Following a review of KS3 homework and feedback from parents and carers,the school has taken a completely new approach to homework for those pupils in KS3.
-A team of staff have developed an improved homework strategy and system that:
+Following a review of KS3 homework in 2013 and feedback from parents over the last few years, the school took a completely new approach to homework for those pupils in lower school.
+A team of staff worked over the last year to develop an improved homework strategy and system that:

 - focuses on developing literacy and numeracy skills;

 - encourages independence and greater parental involvement with homework;

 - encourages the development of better presentation skills;

 - provides high quality support materials online for pupils and parents;

 - gives all pupils the opportunity to achieve at Gold/Silver/Bronze level;